Jack-vexel-ws/pylibssp/tests/README_example.md

 ## Common Issues

-1. **Camera not found**: Check network connectivity and IP address, camera should be in same LAN with your computer
+1. **Camera not found**: Check network connectivity and IP address, please make sure camera be in same LocalLAN with your computer
-2. **Stream not available**: Verify stream is idle and index selection, if stream is in use, try another stream
+2. **Stream not available**: Verify your selected stream(0 or 1) is **`idle`** , if selected stream is in use, streaming will failed
-3. **Recording fails**: Check disk space and write permissions
+3. **Stream Settings**: Please use Z CAM offical **[HTTP API command](https://github.com/imaginevision/Z-Camera-Doc/blob/master/E2/protocol/http/http.md)** to config your `stream1` settings - resolution, gop, bitrate, encoder, etc. `stream0` basic settings is same with your camera shoot format.